xajkep/Teaching-HEIGVD-TWEB-2015-Project/UseCases/Specifications.md

 TWEB - Project

-The app is available here: https://shrouded-falls-6875.herokuapp.com Our presentation website is available here: http://julienamacher.github.io/twebpres/

 Description of the product
 ========================================
 QuickPoll is a web based application which allows customers to create, join, manage and partitipate to different polls.
 It is an ideal product for classrooms and education.